Reversible Redaction

 Testing Workflows Test your app with redacted data, restore when debugging failures.

-Cross-Team Collaboration Share sanitized data across teams, restore for privileged users.
+Cross-Team Collaboration Share sanitised data across teams, restore for privileged users.

 When NOT to Use Restoration